JovianX/helm-release-plugin/README.md

 ### `helm release upgrade`

 Update the Helm release values, without specifying the helm chart.
 The `helm release upgrade` command accepts the same parameters as `helm upgrade` without specifying the helm chart.
 An optional parameter is `--destination` directory where the chart is saved,  defaults to `/tmp`.
 After release update chart will be deleted.
+Add `--reuse-values` to keep exsiting values and provide only changes.
 ```
 $ helm release upgrade
 Update release values without specifying the Helm Chart.
 Usage: helm release upgrade [RELEASE NAME] [-d | --destination <TARGET CHART DIRECTORY>] [helm upgrade arguments]